Germaine Paulson: Background

 Paulson was born in Beaudesert, Queensland and is of Indigenous descent, being a member of the Mununjali clan.

 Playing career

 Paulson made his first grade debut for South Sydney against the New Zealand Warriors in round 7 2006 which ended in a 46-14 loss.
 South Sydney went on to finish last in 2006 claiming the wooden spoon.

-Paulson's final game in first grade was a 28-24 victory over North Queensland in round 8 2008.
+Paulson's final game in first grade was a 28–24 victory over North Queensland in round 8 in 2008.

 Paulson also made 24 appearances for the North Sydney Bears in the NSW Cup who were the feeder team for South Sydney at the time.